pharo-graphics/Bloc/src/Bloc-Infinite.package/BlInfiniteDataSourceCommand.class/README.md

 I represent a data source update command.

-There are 4 times of commands: add, move, remove and upodate.
+There are 4 times of commands: add, move, remove and update.

 Add command describes insertion of one or multiple items in data source.
 Move command describes a position change of existing item in data source.